From the World Cup to Dealmaking, Why Partnerships Drive the Competitive Edge

 I look at what the U.S., Mexico and Canada had to do to close their deal.
 I can also envision what’s to come: the machinations required for three countries to prepare 23 stadiums for 48 teams and more than 1,000 players; all competing for millions of fans.
 And let’s not forget the planning needed for training sites, lodging and transportation.
 It’s a huge endeavor.

 So, as you watch the rest of the 2018 World Cup, remember that not all of the intense action is on the pitch itself.
 So much has already happened to get that game on the field.
 I’m already looking forward to 2026.

 Read more about our partnerships here.

-Brian S. Hwang is a Director of M&A strategy and product marketing at Intralinks.
+Brian S. Hwang is Director of Strategic Business & Corporate Development at Intralinks.
 Brian joined Intralinks from RR Donnelley Global Capital Markets where he primarily worked with clients in the Midwest and Northeast, consulting on initiatives related to disclosure issues for SEC financial reporting, US Proxy compliance and transactional due diligence.
 Brian started his career with New York City law firm Wachtell, Lipton, Rosen & Katz, where he was involved in the due diligence and execution of transactions, valued at over $350 billion.